Regular and Substantive Interaction (RSI)

 Regular and substantive interaction (RSI) is a defined part of federal and California state education code.

-The definition of Regular and Substantive Interaction (RSI) is left flexible such that individual institutions interpret its meaning.
+As with all such policies, the individual institution must interpret its application for the local setting.
 At Mt.
-SAC, RSI is defined in the Administrative Procedure on Distance Learning (AP 4105), which interprets Regular and Substantive Interaction in Distance Learning Courses at Mt.
+SAC, RSI is defined in the Administrative Procedure on Distance Learning (AP 4105), which includes Regular and Substantive Interaction requirements for Distance Learning Courses at Mt.
 SAC.
 This AP is periodically revised.
 It was last revised in January 2023.
 This opening paragraph of AP 4105 (immediately below) describes which courses must use Regular and Substantive interaction (RSI).

 Any portion of a course conducted through distance education must include regular and substantive interaction between the instructor(s) and students (and among students if described in the distance education addendum), either synchronously or asynchronously, through group or individual meetings, orientation, and review sessions, supplemental seminar or study sessions, field trips, library workshops, telephone contact, voice mail, e-mail, or other activities.
 An instructor is an individual responsible for delivering course content and who meets the qualifications for instruction established by an institution's accrediting agency.